flatt-security/shisho/docs/content/learn-shisho/01-pattern.md

 ### Pattern in Dockerfile

 Let's execute a below pattern `shisho find 'USER :[X]' --lang ...`.
-It searches whether the target, `FROM node:10-alpine ...` includes the instruction `USER :[X]` with any values.
+It searches whether the target　`FROM node:10-alpine ...` includes the instruction `USER :[X]` with any values.

 ```shell
 $ shisho find 'USER :[X]' --lang=dockerfile << EOF